prestodb/presto/presto-docs/src/main/sphinx/admin/verifier.rst

        * Array checksum of the value set
 * **Row Columns**
     * Checksums row fields recursively according to the type of the fields.
-* For all other column types, generates a simple checksum using the :func:`checksum` function.
+* For all other column types, generates a simple checksum using the :func:`!checksum` function.

 Determinism
 -----------